 For GC wide MIDAs issued 1998-2013:

-Unless otherwise specified in a new disposition authorization issued to the institution after 1 January 2015, government institutions subject to the Library and Archives of Canada Act may continue to use the Multi-Institution Disposition Authorizations to dispose of records which do not have archival or historical value.
+Unless otherwise specified in a new disposition authorization issued to the institution after 1 January 2015, government institutions subject to the Library and Archives of Canada Act may continue to use the MIDAs to dispose of records which do not have archival or historical value.

 Specific exceptions to the application of a Multi-Institution Disposition Authorization issued between 1998 and 2013 are identified in its appended terms and conditions, notably in the statement of the scope of records disposition coverage and in the statement of the authorization to destroy.

 Only institutions listed in Appendix A of the MIDAs may apply the authorization.